1&1 IONOS Web Hosting Review

 Given that WordPress powers hundreds of millions of websites, it comes as no surprise that 1&1 offers WordPress hosting and does so very well.

-The WordPress hosting packages are a little different to 1&1’s general shared hosting plans; they only cost $1 extra per month and you get plenty of disk space – a huge 25GB on the basic “Essential” plan that lets you host one managed WordPress website.
+The WordPress hosting packages are a little different to 1&1’s general shared hosting plans; they cost $1 less per month and you get plenty of disk space – a huge 25GB on the basic “Essential” plan that lets you host one managed WordPress website.

 1&1 makes setting up WordPress a breeze.
 In addition to a one-click WordPress installation, you also get a personal consultant who will guide you through the setup process with simple instructions.